All Episodes

 So it works in Denmark, doesn't work anywhere else.

-I mean, it works in Japan, doesn't work anywhere else because again, mass immigration, that's like the big issue.
+And it works in Japan, doesn't work anywhere else because again, mass immigration, that's like the big issue.

-And whenever whenever anybody's like, oh, that poor kid, this poor kid, or this person's a victim, or they couldn't make the decision about whatever.
+And whenever, whenever anybody's like, oh, that poor kid, this poor kid, or this person's a victim, or they couldn't make the decision about whatever.

-And I always I tweet this a lot.
+And I always, I tweet this a lot.

-Yeah, I'm like, if you're old enough to storm the beach in Normandy, you're old enough to figure out how to do your tax return, right?
+I'm like, if you're old enough to storm the beach in Normandy, you're old enough to figure out how to do your tax return, right?

-Or I just wish that, and I think this is in part a problem with our educational system.
+And I just wish that, and I think this is in part a problem with our educational system.

 We waste so much time, K through 12.